IBM Cloud Docs

 • You must have a basic understanding of IBM Cloud Object Storage concepts.

-• If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ from your on-premise environment to capture and export an image for use with a Power Virtual Server.
+• If you do not have an existing AIX or IBM i image, you can use IBM® PowerVC™ from your private cloud environment to capture and export an image for use with a Power Virtual Server.
 For more information, see Capturing a virtual machine and Exporting images.
 To capture and export an image by using IBM PowerVC, the PowerVC private environment must contain N_Port ID Virtualization (NPIV) data volumes.
-The Power Virtual Servers does not support captured images from environment with shared Storage Pools (SSP) vSCSI data volumes.
+The Power Virtual Server does not support captured images from environment with shared Storage Pools (SSP) vSCSI data volumes.

-• Alternatively, if you have already deployed a virtual server instance, you can capture it and redeploy a new virtual server instance.
+• Alternatively, if you have deployed a virtual server instance, you can capture it and redeploy a new virtual server instance.
 To accomplish this, you can use the IBM Cloud® CLI to capture a virtual server instance.

-• You must verify that your AIX, IBM i, or Linux OS technology level is supported on the Power Systems hardware that you selected in the Machine Type field.
+• You must verify that your AIX, IBM i, or Linux OS technology level is supported on the Power hardware that you selected in the Machine Type field.

-The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the Power Virtual Server.
+The supported AIX and IBM i operating system versions depend on the IBM Power hardware that you select for the Power Virtual Server.

-If you are running AIX 6.1 or IBM i 6.1, or earlier, you must first upgrade the OS to current support level before migrating to the Power Virtual Server.
+If you are running AIX 6.1 or IBM i 6.1, or earlier, you must first upgrade the OS to the current support level before migrating to the Power Virtual Server.

 To view a list of the supported AIX, IBM i, and Linux operating system technology levels, see the following system software maps: